-Building natural pools started as a fad in Europe about 30 years ago.
-Since then, they’ve been slowly gaining popularity in the United States.
+Building natural pools started as a fad in Europe several decades ago.
+Since then, they’ve been slowly gaining popularity in the United States, Australia, and other regions with sunny climates.
 Unlike a traditionally rectangular, chlorine-filled swimming pool, a natural pool is often designed to imitate pools, ponds, or other bodies of water in the wild—they can have irregular shapes, along with rocks, waterfalls, and boulders.

 These organic ponds are gaining popularity across the U.S., but there are some pros and cons that you should carefully consider before deciding to install a natural rather than a conventional pool:

 - Natural pools are very adaptable.
 Though their description conjures up an image of a brown pond with mud at the bottom, most are actually filled with concrete and if you wish to make your natural pool look almost precisely like a traditional pool, you can—the gravel filter can be placed underground and hidden.
-Or you can go the other direction and design a pool that looks just like a pond or pool you might find in the woods, complete with rocks and boulders.
-Generally, they are more flexible in design than a traditional pool.
+Or you can go the other direction and design a pool that looks just like the type of pond or pool you might find in the woods, complete with rocks and boulders.
+Generally, these are more flexible in design than a traditional pool.

 - They work fine in all ranges of climates—during the cold winter months, they’ll freeze over just like a pond in the wild would.

 - Organic or natural pools require much less maintenance than a conventional pool, and their year-to-year costs are lower after construction is finished.
-They don’t require chlorine, chemical filtration, pH balancing, or any of the other side costs that go with keeping a normal pool clean.
+They don’t require chlorine, chemical filtration, pH balancing, or any of the other side costs and numerous daily and weekly chores that go with keeping a normal pool clean.
 They should still be kept well-skimmed and free from debris, but that’s really the extent of the maintenance you’ll need to do with your pool.

 - The regeneration zone also means that it requires more land to build a natural pool – the zone should generally be as big as the pool itself.
 If space is a factor, you may be better off building a traditional pool, like a lap pool, rather than a natural one-half as big.